Scholars At Risk

 • 2 scholars from Afghanistan (SB, STI)

-Host a SAR scholar with SNSF funding: applications are now open!
+Host a SAR scholar with SNSF funding: applications for 2026 will open soon!

 Since October 2020, the SNSF, in cooperation with SAR, offers financial support for the placement of “At Risk” scholars in Swiss universities.
 As the global geopolitical situation remains troubling, we encourage EPFL faculty to consider hosting a SAR scholar in their lab or institute.

-Applications to the 2025 SAR-SNSF Scientific Exchanges Funding Scheme are now open.
+Applications to the 2026 SAR-SNSF Scientific Exchanges Funding Scheme will open soon.
 This funding instrument operates on a rolling basis, with no specific deadline, until the annual budget (which typically funds around 9 proposals) is fully allocated on a first-come, first-served basis.

 Links: